julesjazz/grapefruitlab/content/print/pity-fear.md

 ```

 **Mia:**
-And years later — I’m digging through an old box in the attic.
-This is a metaphor.
+And then I’m digging through an old box in the attic.
+This is a metaphor, it takes years, and it happens in a moment.
 I open this box, and something catches my eye.
 So I reach in and pull, and… It’s a name, discarded since birth.
 I try it on…

 **Josie *[sings]*:**
 ```